henrygd/beszel/readme.md

 - **Multi-user**: Each user has their own systems.
 Admins can share systems across users.
 - **Simple**: Easy setup and doesn't require anything to be publicly available online.
 - **OAuth / OIDC**: Supports many OAuth2 providers.
 Password auth can be disabled.
-- **Automated backups**: Automatically back up your data to disk or S3-compatible storage.
+- **Automatic backups**: Save and restore your data to / from disk or S3-compatible storage.
 - **REST API**: Use your metrics in your own scripts and applications.

 ## Introduction